Payroll Year-End 2021: Reporting Requirements, Changes and Best Practices

 - The possible impact to Federal Unemployment Taxes (FUTA) resulting from the financial burden of State Unemployment resources

-- Best Practices for communicating W-2 information, year-end changes, and processes
+- Best Practices for communicating W-2 information, changes, and processes

-Between the latest form updates and the changes brought about by the COVID-19 pandemic, don’t wait till the last minute to process your year-end payroll.
-This workshop will give you all the tools and information you need to end 2020 in compliance and get 2021 off to the right start.
+Between the latest form updates and the changes brought about by the Relief response to the COVID-19 pandemic, don’t wait till the last minute to process your year-end payroll.
+This workshop will give you all the tools and information you need to end 2021 in compliance and get 2022 off to the right start.

 - Effective communication tips – help employees understand their W-2